tdcam/ansible-facts/README.md

 I would recommend that you play around with grabbing things like MAC addresses or ipv6 addresses or the like.
 Or maybe time/date information, like the day of the week on the system.

+There are a couple of yml files in here you can take a look at to get some examples of how it works.